cepthomas/Shellinator/README.md

 # Shellinator
 Playing with shell extensions to provide some custom context menus.
-TODO1 can this be a generic tool?

 Consists of a simple command line client that is called from registry commands.
 It executes the requested operation.
 It is also used to configure registry commands, and some other stuff.